pauldegraaffiam/pauldegraaffiam/SecZetta - Slack Integration.md

 Note: you can use liquid in both the text of the slack message and the channel as we have the slack user id stored in an SZ attribute.

+##### Workflow Permissions Send Slack Message

+The workflow requires no permissions as it is meant to be executed as a sub routine.

-#### JSON Examples using Liquid
+#### JSON Examples using Liquid to send a message
 The JSON examples below shows how to use liquid for arguments to be send within a slack message.

+##### Example 1 - Send Message to a Slack User

-Example 1: This example send the profile name that is created during the execution of the workflow to requestor using the slack id stored in the referenced SZ attribute.
+This example send the profile name that is created during the execution of the workflow to the requestor using the Slack ID stored in the referenced SZ attribute.

 `{
     "text" : "Profile for  {{ profile.name }} has been created",
    "channel" : "{{ attribute.slack_account_ne_attribute }}"
 }`

+##### Example 2 - Send Message to a Slack Channel

-Example 2: This example send the profile name that is created during the execution of the workflow to general slack channel using the name of the slack channel versus the slack id of the channel.
+This example send the profile name that is created during the execution of the workflow to the `general` Slack channel using the name of the Slack channel versus the Slack ID of the channel.

 `{
     "text" : "Profile for  {{ profile.name }} has been created",
     "channel" : "general"
 }`

-#### Workflow Permissions

-The workflow requires no permissions as it is meant to be executed as a sub routine.

 This concludes the SecZetta configurations.